THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/03-ping.md

 The player allows specification of the desired features of the Ping API as listed[in the official Ping API documentation](https://docs.vdms.com/video/#Develop/Pingv3.htm#Features).

-By default, thepingAPI is disabled for all sessions.
+By default, the ping API is disabled for all sessions.
 To enable it, the`ad.cping=1`parameter must be added to your preplay request.
 If you attempt to call the API without passing in the ad.cpingparameter you can throw off the server's ability to make ad event calls correctly.

 In addition to enabling the API, you must also notify the server of the features you want to support for this viewing session.
 To specify which features you'd like to enable, you add the`ad.pingf={some value} `parameter to the playback token.
 The value of the parameter is detailed in the official Ping Documentation.